Protonotarios/MyMDb-tools/README.md

 The script will produce a text file named: `scraped-episodes.txt`

 Then, use this text file as input to the pywikibot script and let it auto-create all pages.

+## IMDb-to-MyMDb-bookmarklet

+This is javascript bookmarklet that allows the quick adding of a movie while browsing it in IMDb.